 Can you pursue a personal injury lawsuit along with or instead of filing an insurance claim?
-How does a personal injury lawsuit work?
+How can a product liability lawyer help with a lawsuit?
 What follows is what you will need to know if you are injured in California because another person was careless or negligent.

 Personal injury lawsuits are civil lawsuits that are filed by injury victims to recover compensation for their medical expenses, lost wages, and related losses.

 A personal injury lawsuit can only prevail against the party or parties actually responsible for injuring you.
 If you injured yourself, even if you are catastrophically injured or permanently disabled, you don’t have a case.

 Negligence alone is not sufficient grounds for a personal injury lawsuit.
 There must be an actual personal injury or injuries.

 For example: The supermarket may be negligent if juice is spilled and no one cleans it up, but if you slip, fall, get up, and walk away uninjured, you have no grounds for a lawsuit.

 And if a negligent driver crashes into your vehicle, but you’re not injured or traumatized, you’ll be able to file a property damage claim, but again, you’ll have no grounds for a personal injury lawsuit.